Asymmetric Burkholder inequalities in noncommutative symmetric spaces: Introduction

-Our strategy is as follows.
-To prove \eqref{nc-asymmetric-1}, we establish a new complex interpolation result for asymmetric vector valued spaces.
-Then, using a duality approach, we may deduce \eqref{nc-asymmetric-2} from \eqref{nc-asymmetric-1}.
+The proof of Theorem \ref{discrete-no-convex} is mainly based on a noncommutative good-$\lambda$ approach.
+Our strategy for the proof of Theorem \ref{discrete-version-E} and Theorem \ref{duality-ns} are as follows.
+To prove Theorem \ref{discrete-version-E}, we establish a new complex interpolation result for asymmetric vector valued spaces.
+Then, using a duality approach, we may deduce Theorem \ref{duality-ns} from Theorem \ref{discrete-version-E}.

-Similar arguments can be applied to get an asymmetric version of noncommutative Johnson-Schechtman inequalities.
-Johnson and Schechtman \cite{JS1989} extended the Rosenthal inequalities \eqref{Rosenthal} to the symmetric Banach function spaces.
-This result was investigated in the noncommutative setting by Sukochev and his collaborators in \cite{Sukochev2012,JSZ2016,JSXZ,JSZZ}.
-Recently, a version of noncommutative Johnson-Schechtman inequalities involving maximal diagonal term was given by Jiao, Zanin and Zhou in \cite[Theorem 1.5]{JZZ}.
-In this paper, by exploiting the complex interpolation, we further extend their result to the asymmetric case (see Theorem \ref{main-result-2} below).
+Our arguments for Theorem \ref{discrete-version-E} can be also applied to get an asymmetric version of noncommutative Johnson-Schechtman inequalities.
+Recall that Johnson and Schechtman \cite{JS1989} extended the Rosenthal inequalities \eqref{Rosenthal} to the symmetric Banach function spaces.
+This result has been extensively investigated in the noncommutative setting (see \cite{Sukochev2012,JSZ2016,JSXZ,JSZZ}).
+Recently, a version of noncommutative Johnson-Schechtman inequalities involving maximal diagonal term was given in \cite[Theorem 1.5]{JZZ}.
+In this paper, by exploiting our new complex interpolation, we further extend their result to the asymmetric case (see Theorem \ref{main-result-2} below).